mozilla-l10n/styleguides/README.md

 If you want content to appear on mdBook, it needs to be listed in [doc/SUMMARY.md](doc/SUMMARY.md).

-## mdBook
+## GitHub Pages

-A version with improved readibility and search is built automatically via Travis using GitBook.
+A version with improved readibility and search is built automatically via Travis.
 Updates are pushed to the `gh-pages` branch and available via GitHub Pages [here](https://mozilla-l10n.github.io/styleguides).

 If you want to build and preview these pages locally,  [install Rust and cargo](https://www.rust-lang.org/learn/get-started) and then run the following commands from the root of the repository:

 ```
-$ cargo install --vers "^0.3" mdbook
+$ cargo install --vers "^0.2" mdbook-toc
 $ mdbook serve
 ```